marijnh/Eloquent-JavaScript/19_paint.md

 {{index modularity}}

-In effect, this gets you a problem where each part of the interface needs to know about all other parts, which makes it really hard to set up the code in a modular way.
-For small applications like the one in this chapter, this gets a bit awkward, but is workable.
+In effect, this gets you a problem where each part of the interface needs to know about all other parts, which is not very modular.
+For small applications like the one in this chapter, that may not be a problem.
 For bigger projects it can turn into a nightmare.

-So to avoid this nightmare we're going to be very strict about _((data flow))_.
+So to avoid this nightmare on principle we're going to be very strict about _((data flow))_.
 There is a state, and the interface is drawn based on that state.
-An interface component may respond to user actions by creating an updated state, at which point the components get a chance to update themselves to reflect this new state.
+An interface component may respond to user actions by updating the state, at which point the components get a chance to synchronize themselves with this new state.

 {{index library, framework}}